 If for some $x, y \le x$ only if y = x, then x is minimal.
+Equivalently, x is minimal if there is no y such that y < x.

-A partial order may have any number of minimal elements: the integers have no minimal element, the naturals have one minimal element, and a set with k elements none of which are comparable to each other has k minimal elements.
-If an element x satisfies $x \le y$ for all y, then x is a minimum.
+A partial order may have any number of minimal elements.
+The integers have no minimal element, the naturals have one minimal element, and a set with k elements none of which are comparable to each other has k minimal elements.

+If an element x satisfies $x \leq y$ for all y, then x is a minimum.
 A partial order may have at most one minimum (for example, 0 in the naturals), but may have no minimum, either because it contains an infinite descending chain (like the negative integers) or because it has more than one minimal element.
 Any minimum is also minimal.